As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure policy.

 - Instant Pot Rustic Mashed Potatoes (small batch) or Creamy Pioneer Woman Mashed Potatoes (oh yeah!)

-And if you have leftover turkey, this Turkey Divan is divine!
+- If you have leftover turkey, this Turkey Divan is divine!

 Like this recipe?